Steve New: Musical career

 Nova rehearsed and recorded with the band Gen X in 1980, both in demo-sessions and on their long-player Kiss Me Deadly, playing the guitar track on the "Dancing with Myself" single release.
-The lead singer Billy Idol and bassist Tony James wanted her to be the newly re-branded band's lead guitarist, but they reluctantly decided against it due to her professional unreliability caused by her increasingly severe narcotic habit.
+The lead singer Billy Idol and bassist Tony James wanted Nova to be the newly re-branded band's lead guitarist, but they reluctantly decided against it due to Nova's professional unreliability caused by an increasingly severe narcotic habit.
 The Gen X song "Heavens Inside" was written by Billy Idol about Nova.

 After the Gen X opportunity had fallen through, Nova worked as a session musician, going on tour with Iggy Pop, on whose Soldier L.P.
-(1980) she played, during the recording of which Nova assaulted David Bowie who was acting as a quasi-producer of the record at the time.
-She also worked with Chrissie Hynde and Kim Fowley.
-In the early 1980s she rejected an offer to play with Duran Duran at its inception.
-She also recorded under the stage name of "Shooz".
-Having relocated to the United States in the 1980s, by the mid-1990s she was resident in Los Angeles, but failed to find musical success there, and ended up homeless, living in a car for a while before returning to England.
+(1980) Nova played, during the recording of which Nova assaulted David Bowie who was acting as a quasi-producer of the record at the time.
+Nova also worked with Chrissie Hynde, Johnny Thunders, Patti Palladin, Kim Fowley, and Pearl Harbour.

+In the early 1980s Nova rejected an offer to play with Duran Duran at its inception.
+Nova also recorded under the stage name of "Shooz".
+Having relocated to the United States in the 1980s, by the mid-1990s Nova was resident in Los Angeles, but failed to find musical success there, and ended up homeless, living in a car for a while before returning to England.

-In 2001 she released a solo long-player entitled Here Comes Everybody.
+In 2001 Nova released a solo long-player entitled Here Comes Everybody.

-In the early 2000s she formed a new experimental pop band entitled Beastellabeast with the young singer Beatrice Brown, whom she had become the mentor of after they met whilst both temporarily employed as guides at a publicity event for a cinema film at the Wembley Exhibition Hall in 1998, which released three self-produced LPs, viz.
+In the early 2000s Nova formed a new experimental pop band entitled Beastellabeast with the young singer Beatrice Brown, whom Nova had become the mentor of after they met whilst both temporarily employed as guides at a publicity event for a cinema film at the Wembley Exhibition Hall in 1998, which released three self-produced LPs, viz.
 With Bestellabeast (2004), Beastiality (2009) and Stars & Wronguns (2010).

-She worked again with Glen Matlock, whose solo album Born Running (2010) was dedicated to Nova, and featured her last recorded work.
+Nova worked again with Glen Matlock, whose solo album Born Running (2010) was dedicated to Nova, and featured Nova's last recorded work.

 Death

-Afflicted with what would prove to be terminal cancer, Nova performed live for the last time with Beastellabeast and a reformed Rich Kids at the Islington Academy in London on 7 January 2010, at a testimonial concert organised for her family's finances.
-She died of cancer on 24 May 2010 at the age of 50.
+Afflicted with what would prove to be terminal cancer, Nova performed live for the last time with Beastellabeast and a reformed Rich Kids at the Islington Academy in London on 7 January 2010, at a testimonial concert organised for Nova's family's finances.
+Nova died of cancer on 24 May 2010 at the age of 50.

 A funeral service was held at the Islington & St. Pancras Cemetery in East Finchley on 11 June 2010, Glen Matlock, Tony James, Rhys Mwyn and Terry Edwards being among the pallbearers, where Nova's body was cremated.